Strategies for preventing drunk driving

-Finding the right recipe for throwing a fun, successful event likely includes inviting compatible people, planning, entertaining (such as a theme, perhaps), and, hopefully, making and keeping partiers feeling welcome and engaged.
-But one thing that often gets overlooked is what happens when the music’s over and it's time to go home.
+When planning a party, plenty of attention is often paid to playlists, decorations, the invite list, and party activities, but one aspect that might be overlooked is what happens when the music stops and it's time to go home.
 Concerned friends, family members, and colleagues all over the world are often faced with your very question.
-It might be enlightening to know that there's more to assuring the safety of those you care about than just taking their keys and keeping them off the road.
-With some thoughtful planning, you may be able to stave off mishaps without having to pull out the sleeper sofa and serve breakfast to a hung-over crowd.
+Whether the host or a guest, it might be enlightening to know that there's more to assuring the safety of those you care about than taking their keys and keeping them off the road.
+With some thoughtful planning, you may be able to stave off mishaps without having to pull out the sleeper sofa and serve breakfast to a hungover crowd.

-Depending on the type of social situation and setting, certain strategies may be more effective than others.
-Instead of waiting until the party's over to try and prevent drunk driving, here are some ideas that you might consider throughout the course of your party:
+Depending on the type of social situation, the people involved, and the setting, certain strategies may be more effective than others as parties can range from small gatherings to large-scale events.
+Instead of waiting until the party is over to try and prevent drunk driving, here are some ideas that you might consider prior to and throughout the course of the party:

 Before a party:

-- Plan activities like party games, dancing, or watching a movie.
-Activities help to engage party-goers, and ensure the focus of the party is not just alcohol.
-You might also talk with your friends about your concerns and develop a plan before anyone drinks any alcohol.
+- Plan activities such as party games, dancing, or watching a movie.
+Activities help to engage party-goers and ensure the focus of the party isn’t just alcohol.

-- Set up the room so that the area where alcohol is served is not the first thing people see and to avoid having the bar as the social hub in the room.
-Provide non-alcoholic drinks — enough for both underage and non-drinking attendees to have plenty of options, and display these as prominently as the alcoholic beverages.
+- Set up the room so that the area where alcohol is served isn't what catches their attention first.
+This avoids having the bar as the social hub in the room.
+Provide non-alcoholic drinks — enough for both drinking and non-drinking attendees, and display these just as prominently as the alcoholic beverages.

-- Prepare lots of yummy food.
-A mouth-watering buffet is sure to keep people's attention and support efforts toward moderate and responsible alcohol consumption.
+- Prepare some snacks for people to pick at during the party.
+Food may help keep people's attention and support efforts toward moderate and responsible alcohol consumption, as eating can help to slow down the rate of absorption of alcohol in the body.
 Avoid serving too many salty snacks though, as these tend to make people thirsty.

-- Using smaller cups helps people keep their alcohol servings to an appropriate size.
-In general, this means serving sizes of no more than twelve ounces of beer, five ounces of wine, or one mixed drink with one and a half ounces of liquor.
+- Use smaller cups to help people keep their alcohol servings to an appropriate size.
+In general, this means serving sizes of no more than twelve ounces of beer, five ounces of wine, or a mixed drink with one and a half ounces of liquor.

 During a party:

-- Consider collecting keys or encourage some of your guests to designate sober drivers who won't drink any alcohol.
-Remember that even one drink can impair motor skills and judgment, two things needed to drive safely.
+- Consider collecting keys or encourage people to designate sober drivers who won't drink any alcohol.
+Remember that even one drink can impair motor skills and judgment, both of which are needed to drive safely.

 - Respect party attendees who choose not to drink alcohol.

-- As the party host, keep your own consumption in-check.
-This way you can stay aware of what is going on at your party and people may follow your example.
+- If you're the party host, keep your own consumption in-check.
+This way you can stay aware of what is going on at your party, and people may follow your example.

-- Pass on drinking games.
+- Try to pass on drinking games.
 This will help to cut down on rapid drinking and overconsumption.

-- When serving drinks, encourage party-goers to have no more than one drink per hour and to alternate non-alcoholic beverages in between (this can, sometimes, help prevent hangovers).
+- When serving drinks, encourage party-goers to have no more than one drink per hour and to alternate non-alcoholic beverages in between (this can also help prevent hangovers).

-- Have a reliable friend or family member, or a hired professional, serve the drinks.
-This will discourage your guests from mixing their own, and help keep track of the size and number of drinks they consume.
+- Have a reliable friend, family member, or a hired professional, serve the drinks.
+This will discourage your guests from mixing their own and help keep track of the size and number of drinks they consume.

 - Don't feel pressured to serve anyone who is acting intoxicated.
-If s/he still wants to stay and drink something, offer her/him a non-alcoholic libation.
+If they still want to stay and drink something, offer them a non-alcoholic libation.

 - Plan to stop serving alcohol about 90 minutes before the party ends.
-This will give your party-goers some time to process the alcohol they have consumed before they go off into the night.
+This will give your party-goers some time to process the alcohol they've consumed before they leave.